idoCo10/QRking/README.md

-# QRking
+# QR-king
-Convert any type of file to multiple QR cods and decode them back to the original file
+Convert any type of file to multiple QR codes and decode them back to the original file